AlanLuu/lox-go/README.md

     - `Set(element1, element2, ..., elementN)`, which takes in a variable number of arguments and returns a set with the arguments as set elements with all duplicate elements removed.
 If an argument cannot be stored in a set, a runtime error is thrown
     - `SetIterable(iterable)`, which takes in an iterable and returns a set with the iterable elements as set elements.
 If an element from the iterable cannot be stored in a set, a runtime error is thrown
     - `sleep(seconds)`, which pauses the program for the specified number of seconds
+    - `str(arg)`, which converts the specified argument into its string representation and returns that string
     - `sum(iterable)`, which takes in an iterable and attempts to return an integer, float, bigint, or bigfloat that is the sum of all the elements from the iterable.
 If an element from the iterable cannot be used as an element to sum, a runtime error is thrown
     - `<unsafe> threadFunc(numThreads, callback)`, which takes in an integer `numThreads` and a callback function and spins up `numThreads` threads that execute the callback function concurrently
         - If this function is called in non-unsafe mode, a runtime error is thrown